phaserjs/phaser-ce/README.md

 # Created by

-Phaser is a [Photon Storm](http://www.photonstorm.com) production.
+Phaser 2 was originally a [Photon Storm](http://www.photonstorm.com) production, but is now maintained by the community.
+Phaser 3 is maintained by Phaser Studio Inc.

 ![storm](https://www.phaser.io/images/github/photonstorm-x2.png)

 Created by [Richard Davey](mailto:rich@photonstorm.com).
 Powered by coffee, anime, pixels and love.

-The Phaser logo and characters are © 2017 Photon Storm Limited.
+The Phaser logo and characters are © 2024 Photon Storm Limited.

 All rights reserved.